chucknorris/roundhouse/README.markdown

 * **New Configuration Switch!** SearchAllSubdirectoriesInsteadOfTraverse - All migrations subfolders are traversed by default and run in order of each folder's scripts.
 This option runs all items in subfolders at same time.
 Thanks SiimV!
 See details https://github.com/chucknorris/roundhouse/issues/31 (r359)
 * FIX: Transactions not working with restore.
 See details https://github.com/chucknorris/roundhouse/issues/26 (r357)
 * FIX: Fixed a nasty bug with SQL Server where it tries to hold a connection (interferes with drop/create mode) and gives a transport error.
 See details https://github.com/chucknorris/roundhouse/issues/12 (r357)
-* Script Number Versioning.
+* **New Version Resolver!** - Script Number Versioning.
 See details https://github.com/chucknorris/roundhouse/pull/25 (r356)
 * FIX: Custom create script should split batch statements.
 See details https://github.com/chucknorris/roundhouse/issues/22 (r353)
 * **New Migrations Folder!** RunAfterCreateDatabaseFolder - Runs only one time and only after a database has been created.
 This works with a limited set of database types at the moment.
 Please test if you are planning on using.
 See details https://github.com/chucknorris/roundhouse/issues/20 (r351)
 * Almost everything is now ilmerged internalized.
 See details https://github.com/chucknorris/roundhouse/issues/8 and https://github.com/chucknorris/roundhouse/issues/15 (r350)